 Myth #2: Stretching before a workout will prevent injury.

 Fact: The jury is still out on whether pre-workout stretching really is beneficial.
-While some experts say that it can increase your range of motion and prevent injury, others feel it may even destabilize muscles and make them less prepared for vigorous exercise.
+While some experts say that it can increase your range of motion and prevent injury, others feel it may destabilize muscles and make them less prepared for vigorous exercise.
 It appears that stretching, when it loosens muscles and tendons, may also temporarily weaken them.
 A better option may be to do a pre-workout warm-up by using the muscles that you’ll be working during a particular exercise.
 If you’ll be doing interval walking, for example, walk for about 5 minutes at an easy pace before progressing to a moderate and then a fast pace depending on your level of conditioning.

 Myth #3: Lifting weights could make you too bulky.

-Fact: Testosterone is needed to increase muscle size, and men have 20 to 30 times as much as women do, so they can bulk up efficiently.
+Fact: Testosterone is needed to increase muscle size, and because men have 20 to 30 times as much as women, so they tend to bulk up more.
 If you are a woman, you don’t need to worry about developing brawny muscles by working out.
 What you can look forward to when you lift weights is trimmed, toned muscles.
 Strength training also can help you lose weight faster and keep it off over the long run.
 Not sure whether to devote yourself to cardio or strength training?
-The best exercise program combines the two, so plan for your workouts to include some of each, ideally on alternate days.
+The best exercise program includes both, so be sure to do some of each, ideally on alternate days.

 Myth #4: Sweating means you are getting a great cardio workout.